spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 https://repo.spring.io/libs-snapshot/org/springframework/cloud/task/app/timestamp-task/2.1.0.RELEASE/timestamp-task-2.1.0.RELEASE.jar
 ```

-To register an application, select `Add Applications` and `Register one or more applications`.
+To register an application, click the `Applications` tab on the left side of the page.
+Select `Add Applications` and `Register one or more applications`.
 Fill in the form, as shown in the following image, and click `Register the application(s)`.

 ![Register the transition sample](images/SCDF-composed-task-register-timestamp-app-http.png)
 Repeat this registration for `task-a`, `task-b`, `task-c`, `task-d`, `task-e`, and `task-f` while using the same URI: